To determine if symptoms such as sensitivity of extremities to cold are due to the presence of abnormal proteins called cryoglobulins in the blood.

 When the test is positive, it means that cryoglobulins are present and have the potential to precipitate upon exposure to cold.
 The symptoms experienced when this happens will vary from person to person, may be different with each exposure, and will not necessarily correlate with the quantity of cryoglobulins present.

-A positive test for cryoglobulin may be seen in numerous conditions and is not therefore not diagnostic.
+A positive test for cryoglobulin may be seen in numerous conditions.
 Some examples include:

 - Infections such as Lyme disease, infectious mononucleosis (mono), hepatitis C and HIV/AIDS